zcao0420/MOFormer/README.md

 ### Pre-training

-To pre-train the model from scratch, one can run
+To pre-train the model using SSL from scratch, one can run
 ```
-python pretrain.py
+python pretrain_SSL.py
 ```

 ### Fine-tuning